Best Crypto Trading Platforms 2023

 User Experience and Mobile App

 Your user experience is also an important factor.
 As cryptocurrency has become more mainstream, the best crypto trading platforms have greatly improved on the interface and usability of their software and apps.
-Newer entrants to the market such as FTX trading platform have focused heavily on product development and user experience to become popular very quickly.
+Newer entrants to the market have focused heavily on product development and user experience to become popular very quickly.

 It should be easy for you to search for the coins and pairs that you want to trade.
 The functionality for placing market orders, limit orders, and stop limits should be simple and seamless.
 And the top platforms for crypto trading make it easy for you to track your portfolio and the performance of your trades.
 The more complex the platform, the easier it is to make the wrong moves or costly mistakes.